 A global procurement and sales network based on a spirit of cooperation and fairness

 Yamaha Motor products are created through collaboration with numerous suppliers in Japan and other countries.
-As our procurement and sales structures expand with our increasingly global business, the Yamaha Motor Group is establishing cooperative relationships with suppliers and dealers in Japan and around the world based on a spirit of mutual trust and mutual prosperity.
+In response to an expanding procurement and sales structure due to business globalization, the Yamaha Motor Group is working to establish cooperative relations with various business partners and dealers in Japan and overseas based on a spirit "mutual trust and prosperity.”
 For this reason, we strive to conduct fair business in compliance with the competition laws of all countries and regions while working to create partnerships that aim for mutual, sustainable growth.

 As a Kando Creating Company, Yamaha Motor provides new excitement and a more fulfilling life for people all over the world, delivering unique, highly functional, high-quality products for use on land, on water, and in the air.
 To continue to do and build upon this, we consider it essential to take a broad, global view for our procurement of many types of high-quality parts and materials.

-Under the Yamaha Motor Group’s Basic Policies of CSR, we expect our business partners to support the intent of the policies and to act accordingly.
-To have suppliers engage in sustainability activities that enable them to respond appropriately to the demands and expectations of society, our CSR Guideline for Suppliers informs our suppliers around the world of our policies with regard to issues including safety and quality, human rights and work environment, consideration for the environment, risk management, and compliance from the perspective of the environment, society, and governance (ESG), and we obtain a Commitment form from each supplier and promote sustainability activities throughout the entire supply chain..
-For the Medium-term Management Plan (2019–2021), we provided the CSR Guideline for Suppliers to more than 1,000 suppliers targeting approximately 90% of our global supply chain in purchase value terms, and we received a Commitment form from about 600 of them.
+Under the Yamaha Motor Group’s Basic Policies of Sustainability, we ask our business partners to support the intent of the policies and to act accordingly.
+To have suppliers engage in sustainability activities that enable them to respond appropriately to the demands and expectations of society, our Sustainability Guideline for Suppliers informs our business partners around the world of our policies with regard to issues including safety and quality, human rights and working environment, consideration for the environment, risk management, and thorough compliance from the perspective of the environment, society, and governance (ESG), and we obtain a Commitment form from each business partner and promote sustainability activities throughout the entire supply chain.
+We have covered an area of over 90% of the worldwide purchase value base.

-Going forward, we will review the figures obtained through self-assessments and incorporate them into our evaluation system for business partners, thereby promoting more effective measures.
+We will create a structure for business partners to evaluate the matters stated in the Sustainability Guideline for Suppliers themselves and confirm their effectiveness.
 Based on issues identified through this process, our subsidiaries in each region will create a risk control activity schedule outlining improvements for the entire supply chain.
 Information will be shared with the headquarters to help manage progress.

 As our contact point with customers around the world, dealerships play an important role in conveying Yamaha’s “next Kando.”
 By strengthening relationships with dealers through regularly held dealer meetings and activities to promote safe driving and support local communities, the Yamaha Motor Group is building a sales network that provides common value.